docker/get-involved/content/en/docs/Contribution guidelines/contribute/_index.md

 ---
-title: "Contribute to site"
+title: "How to contribute to "Get Involved" site"
-linkTitle: "How to Contribute "
+linkTitle: "How to contribute to "Get Involved" site "
 weight: 100
 description: >-
-     How to contribute to this community site
+     How to contribute to "Get Involved Site"
 ---